3 Lucid Dreaming Experiences That Helped Me to Grow Spiritually

-I want to discuss some mind boggling lucid dreaming experiences here with you that gave me a glimpse of the true nature of the reality as I have known about it from various spiritual teachings.
+I want to discuss some mind-boggling lucid dreaming experiences here with you that gave me a glimpse of the true nature of reality as I have known about it from various spiritual teachings.

-I have had many uncanny lucid dreams (especially, one in which I dreamed of meeting a departed friend of mine), if I will start talking about all of them, then someone might send me to the loony bin for sure, but here I am going to share the experiences that really taught me some profound life lessons.
+I have had many uncanny lucid dreams, if I will start talking about all of them, then someone might send me to the loony bin for sure, but here I am going to share the experiences that really taught me some profound life lessons.

 1 – Who AM I?

 Go to any school of spirituality, this is what you will be introduced to first.
-A question that appears to be straight, but when one meditates over this question he starts realizing that all his identities are illusions.
+A question that appears to be straight, but when one meditates over this question they start realizing that all their identities are illusions.

 Ramana Maharshi used to tell his pupils to contemplate over this question in order to awaken them.

 For some people, this question doesn’t make any sense, whereas those who try to understand it also fail because it cannot be understood but only realized.